Marousi: Education

 The new building of Greek Ministry of Education is located in Marousi, in the district Neratziotissa.
 In the same district is located the School of Pedagogical and Technological Education, a Greek university.
 The German School of Athens is also located in Marousi.

 Sports

 Maroussi is the place of the Greek Olympic Sport Center.
 It is located in the southwest of the suburb, in an area that is named Kalogreza.
 Maroussi has also some sport gymnasium such as Dais Indoor Hall and Maroussi Indoor Hall that are used by local teams.
 Local teams are Maroussi B.C. with long-time presence in A1 Ethniki Basketball and A.C.
 Doukas with many titles in Handball and Futsal.
-The Olympic Stadium was used as home stadium by famous clubs of Greek football, including by AEK as well as both Panathinaikos and Olympiacos.
+The Olympic Stadium was used as home stadium by famous clubs of Greek football, including by AEK Athens as well as both Panathinaikos and Olympiacos.